waltersmac/Task-Tracker-API/README.md

 ## Project Organisation

-    ├── Makefile           <- Makefile with commands like `make requirements` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make requirements` (To be updated) ├── README.md          <- The top-level README for developers using this project.
-    ├── api                <- Flask application scripts
-    ├── data               <- Hold the sqlite database ├── core               <- This holds the sql_db, models, schema and the crud scripts ├── models             <- Saved images from the notebooks and flask app webpage │
+    ├── api                <- FastAPI application scripts (To be added) ├── data               <- Hold the sqlite database ├── core               <- This holds the sql_db, models, schema and the crud scripts ├── models             <- Holds the data structures i.e linked list, stack, queue, binary tree, etc (To be added) │
     ├── test               <- Unit tests for the FastAPI application │
-    ├── views              <- This holds the html templates for the FastAPI │
+    ├── views              <- This holds the html templates for the FastAPI (If you want to use it as a web app) │
     ├── main.py            <- FastAPI entry point
     └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.